Art-Sells/Arells/Build-Notes.md

 #### Profile
 - Theme: [A][R][T][I][S][T]
-- Sticky [CREATE] button for minting.
+- Sticky [CREATE] button for minting (JQuery/JavaScript Dissapearing Module).

 #### Buying Mechanics:
 - Once an NFT is bought, the new price is 50xed from original price.